bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 That's how I use it.
 That's how I think about it.
 No, but I get your point.
-Okay, yeah, this was not the most exciting future of the seven, but I'm happy we covered it, Shorz.
+Okay, yeah, this was not the most exciting future of the seven, but I'm happy we covered it, Sjors.
 Are you?

 Sjors Provoost: 00:39:24